Motorola

+Motorola, Inc. (/ˌmoʊtəˈroʊlə/), was an American multinational telecommunications company based in Schaumburg, Illinois.
+It was founded by brothers Paul and Joseph Galvin in 1928 and had been named Motorola since 1947.
+Many of Motorola's products had been radio-related communication equipment such as two-way radios, consumer walkie-talkies, cellular infrastructure, mobile phones, satellite communicators, pagers, as well as cable modems and semiconductors.
+After having lost $4.3 billion from 2007 to 2009, Motorola was split into two independent public companies: Motorola Solutions (its legal successor) and Motorola Mobility (spun off), on January 4, 2011.

 Motorola designed and sold wireless network equipment such as cellular transmission base stations and signal amplifiers.
+Its business and government customers consisted mainly of wireless voice and broadband systems (used to build private networks), and public safety communications systems like Astro and Dimetra.
 Motorola's home and broadcast network products included set-top boxes, digital video recorders, and network equipment used to enable video broadcasting, computer telephony, and high-definition television.
-Its business and government customers consisted mainly of wireless voice and broadband systems (used to build private networks), and, public safety communications systems like Astro and Dimetra.
-These businesses (except for set-top boxes and cable modems) are now part of Motorola Solutions.
-Google sold Motorola Home (the former General Instrument cable businesses) to the Arris Group in December 2012 for US$2.35 billion.
+These businesses, except for set-top boxes and cable modems, became part of Motorola Solutions after the split of Motorola in 2011.

 Motorola's wireless telephone handset division was a pioneer in cellular telephones.
-Also known as the Personal Communication Sector (PCS) prior to 2004, it pioneered the "mobile phone" with DynaTAC, "flip phone" with the MicroTAC as well as the "clam phone" with the StarTAC in the mid-1990s.
-It had staged a resurgence by the mid-2000s with the RAZR, but lost market share in the second half of that decade.
-Later it focused on smartphones using Google's open-source Android mobile operating system.
-The first phone to use the newest version of Google's open source OS, Android 2.0, was released on November 2, 2009, as the Motorola Droid (the GSM version launched a month later, in Europe, as the Motorola Milestone).
+Also known as the Personal Communication Service (PCS) prior to 2004, it pioneered the "mobile phone" with the first truly mobile "brick phone" DynaTAC, "flip phone" with the MicroTAC as well as the "clam phone" with the StarTAC in the mid-1990s.
+It had staged a resurgence by the mid-2000s with the RAZR, but lost market share in the second half of that decade, as the company's one-hit wonders were not enough to reinstate Motorola as a leader.
+Later it focused on smartphones using Google's Android mobile operating system, the first released product being Motorola Droid in 2009.
+The handset division was later spun off into Motorola Mobility.

-The handset division (along with cable set-top boxes and cable modems) was later spun off into the independent Motorola Mobility.
-On May 22, 2012, Google CEO Larry Page announced that Google had closed on its deal to acquire Motorola Mobility.
-On January 29, 2014, Google CEO Larry Page announced that pending closure of the deal, Motorola Mobility would be acquired by Chinese technology company Lenovo for US$2.91 billion (subject to certain adjustments).
-On October 30, 2014, Lenovo finalized its purchase of Motorola Mobility from Google.